 P = TSI⋅Ad = MSI⋅Ag = 1.7×1017 W

-where TSI ≈ 1361 W/m2[disk] is the “total solar irradiance” measured relative to a plane (or disk) perpendicular to the Sun’s rays, and MSI ≈ 340 W/m2[globe] is the “mean solar irradiance” measured relative to a reference globe surrounding the Earth.
+where TSI ≈ 1361 W/m2[disk] is the “total solar irradiance” measured relative to a plane (or disk) perpendicular to the Sun’s rays, and MSI ≈ 340 W/m2[globe] is the “mean solar irradiance” measured relative to a reference globe surrounding the Earth.1TSI is technically defined relative to any flat surface perpendicular to the direction of sunlight.
+A flat disk with the same radius as the planet is simply an example of a surface perpendicular to the direction of sunlight; this example is convenient because it provides a means of calculating the total sunlight reaching the planet.

 Both values, 1361 W/m2[disk] and 340 W/m2[globe], correspond to the same total solar power being incident on the Earth (1.7×1017 W).
 They are just measured relative to different reference surfaces.

 It’s a bit like measuring volume in liters vs. gallons.
 The two fluxes are simply different ways of expressing exactly the same information.
-It’s just two different units, which require a conversion factor to convert one set up units to the other.
+It’s just two different units, which require a conversion factor to convert one set of units to the other.
 The conversion factor is

 4.0034 W/m2[disk] = 1 W/m2[globe]